 Miguel has been presented in a multitude of locations, i.e. The Coronado Hotel, Disneyland Hotel, Beverly Hilton, Los Angeles Biltmore Hotel, Century City Hotel and Spa, Riviera Country Club, Wilshire Country Club, The St. Regis Century City, The Playboy Mansion, Queen Mary, Hollywood Palladium, Peterson Museum, Armand Hammer Museum, the premier of “Mission Impossible 2”and at a private party for the Michael Douglas film “King of California’.

-He worked at many local Los Angeles nightclubs, the El Cid Flamenco Restaurant, once the leading tablao of Los Angeles, which led to more nightclub work including The Barcelona, Cava, Sangria, Casa Escobar, Café Sevilla, Luna Negra and Lido.
-In Palm Springs he recently danced at the El Dorado Country Club in Indian Wells, Bonta Restaurant and the Purple Room supper club.
+He worked at the El Cid Flamenco Restaurant, once the leading tablao of Los Angeles, which led him to other tablaos including The Barcelona, Cava, Sangria, Casa Escobar, Café Sevilla, Luna Negra and Lido.

 Miguel has made many television appearances, the Latin Grammy’s, “The Passion of Flamenco” and the award-winning “The Spirit of Flamenco” filmed at Time Warner Studios in San Diego.
 Miguel and Company completed a film documentary of “Flamenco” for Pro-Vision TV for distribution in Japan and has been interviewed on Los Angeles talk shows for KNLA Latino TV Channel 27and USC Trojan University TV.